Vyborg Castle: Overview

-It was built as the easternmost outpost of the medieval Kingdom of Sweden: it is located on the Karelian Isthmus, on a little islet in the innermost corner of the Gulf of Finland, in a tight strait which connects Suomenvedenpohja to the Bay of Viipuri.
+It was built as the easternmost outpost of the medieval Kingdom of Sweden: it is located on the Karelian Isthmus, on a little islet in the innermost corner of the Gulf of Finland, in a tight strait which connects Zashchitnaya Bay to Vyborg Bay.
 It was originally constructed in the 1290s on the site of Karelian fortress after the Third Swedish Crusade to Finland.
 The town was originally located inside the outer fortifications of the castle, at the fortress island, but it had to be moved to its present location off of the island because of lack of space.

-Iron Age History
+History

+Early history

 Excavations in 1980s indicated that a Karelian fortress pre-dated the castle built by the Swedes in 1293.
-The oldest layers of occupation have been discovered in the so-called Smith`s Courtyard.
+The oldest layers of occupation have been discovered in the so-called Smith's Courtyard.
 A man-made breastwork of sand with timber posts was found from this area.
 Also charred remains of buildings, which some were linked to the breastwork, were also found.
 Tjulenev suggests that the Karelian fort had a wooden tower.
-Tjulanev's several finds from the area include a bent sword which was dated to the period between 1130–1200.
+Tjulanev's several finds from the area include a bent sword which was dated to the period between 1130 and 1200.